DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     self.b = [1] * number_of_bandits
 ```

 The `BayesianAB` class has a default of 2 bandits.
-We first pre-allocate four lists to store values needed for the algorithms:
+We first pre-allocate six lists to store values needed for the algorithms:
 * `prob_true` stores the *true* probability of each bandit.
 These probabilities are to be generated next.
 In practice, you do not know these true probabilities;
 * `prob_win` stores the *empirical* probability of each bandit.
 Values in this list are to be updated during each round of the experiment;
 * `history` stores the history of `prob_win` in each trial.
 This is important for both updating the mean in constant time (see above) and the evaluation of bandit performance;